johnseth97/corne/README.md

-# lily58
+# corne

-This is the repository for the firmware that runs my lily58 keyboard, built with a typereactive kit.
+This is the repository for the firmware that runs my corne keyboard, built with a typereactive kit.

 The keyboard has a nice!nano v2 controller on each side, and a nice!view screen on each side as well.